-In many countries legislation exists or is coming into force to provide equal access to the hearing impaired.
-In the UK we have the UK Equality Act 2010, in the US there is the American’s with Disabilities Act (ADA) and similar equivalent legislation is found around the world.
-Each act has it’s own requirements, some mandating the use of assistive listening, some actually mandating the use of induction loop systems.
-For more information on the UK Equality Act can be found in the Learning Zone.
+The UN convention has resulted in many countries developing their own legislation, specifying how the rights of people with disabilities will be protected.
+In the UK we have the Equality Act 2010, in the US there is the Americans with Disabilities Act (ADA) and similar equivalent legislation is found around the world.
+Each act has its own requirements, some mandating the use of assistive listening, some actually mandating the use of induction loop systems.
+You can download a guide to the relevant legislation in your country here: [UP30108 Legislation_AppNote_interactive].

 Induction Loop Performance Standards

-The International Electrotechnical Commission (IEC) produced a heavily revised standard – IEC 60118-4 – for the performance of induction loop systems in any assistive listening application.
-This standard is being adopted across the world as the reference for loop system performance.
-The standard can be accessed from your regional standards association or from here.
+The International Electrotechnical Commission (IEC) produced a standard for the performance of induction loop systems in any assistive listening application.
+This standard is being adopted across the world as the reference for loop system performance, such as BS EN 60118-4 in the UK and AS 60118.4 in Australia.
+The standard can be accessed from your regional standards association or from here .

 While these performance standards aren’t legal requirements, they are often contractually binding if referenced in building specifications and provide the best evidence that a genuine benefit has been provided in line with the equality laws detailed above.

 |Code of practice for hearing loop systems (HLS)|